15 Types of Begonias to Bring Beauty to Your Home

 15 Types of Begonias

 Begonias are categorized in different ways, but we decided to keep it simple.
 We chose the types of begonia based on their nature, color, and look.
 Without further ado, time for you to explore the world of begonias!
+And by the way, as a true enthusiast, you may enjoy looking into and even joining the National Begonia Society.

 This Begonia semperforens likes partial shade and grows well in the USDA Hardiness Zones of 10 and 11.
 Unlike the usual begonia types with white markings on their green leaves, this variety has yellow splotches.